Sparkling Purple Gin Cocktail

 - COCKTAIL PICKS

 This post is sponsored by our friends at Empress 1908 Gin.
-All opinions are our own.
+As always, all opinions are our own, and we only partner with brands we genuinely love and use.

 FAQ

-Edible flowers can be found at farmers' markets or in the produce section at large gourmet food markets (near the packaged herbs).
+We like these Edible Cocktail Flowers from Amazon.
+You can also find edible flowers at farmers' markets or in the produce section at large gourmet food markets (near the packaged herbs).

 Sparkling Purple Gin Cocktail recipe